Developer browser extension

 Built for local frontend work with remote auth.

-A Chrome-compatible Manifest V3 extension for developers who run a local frontend while auth, backend or identity systems live on dev, stage, UAT or production-like environments.
+A browser extension for developers who run a local frontend while auth, backend or identity systems live on dev, stage, UAT or production-like environments.

 Copy selected cookies from the active tab to localhost targets.